Chia-Network/oldvdf-competition/TESTING.md

     $ py.test tests

-Use -s to view output from print statments (normally surpressed by py.test)
+Use -s to view output from print statements (normally suppressed by py.test)

     $ py.test -s tests